Skeleton is one of the three sliding sports on the programme at the Beijing 2022 Olympic Winter Games, alongside the luge and bobsleigh.

 2018 silver medalist Jacqueline Loelling (GER) finished second at the 2021 World Championships, with fellow German Tina Hermann picking up her fourth championship, and third consecutive skeleton title.
 Both should challenge for the gold medal in Beijing.

-China's top prospects include youngster Zhao Dan, who finished seventh at the 2020 Winter Youth Olympics, and Lin Huiyang, who posted the best-ever result for China's women's team at the World Championships when she finished 13th.
+People’s Republic of China top prospects include youngster Zhao Dan, who finished seventh at the 2020 Winter Youth Olympics, and Lin Huiyang, who posted the best-ever result for China's women's team at the World Championships when she finished 13th.